William J. Hadden: Early life

-William "Bill" Hadden was born on June 2, 1921 in Philadelphia, Pennsylvania, but shortly afterwards his family moved to Maple Shade, New Jersey.
+William "Bill" Hadden was born on June 2, 1921, in Philadelphia, Pennsylvania, but shortly afterwards his family moved to Maple Shade, New Jersey.
 His parents were William James Hadden, Sr., and Elizabeth Derr Hadden.
-"After my birth, my family lived for a short time in Philadelphia.
-I was approximately 2 and one half years old when the family moved to the suburban New Jersey town of Maple Shade.
-The family lived there until the late forties... a suburban town of 2,500-3,000 people, it was a bedroom community for city employees of Philadelphia.
-We moved into a two story, three bedroom house located on Terrace Avenue.
-It was semi-rural with many acres of open ground around it.
-There was a small creek about a quarter of a mile from home which was a fascinating place for me and the boys in our neighborhood to play Cowboys and Indians and to hike its banks."

 As a young man, he was very active in the Boy Scouts of America and was a Sea Scout.
 He married Margaret Shumate (daughter of Whitney Shumate and Jessamine Shumate) on August 28, 1944, and they had four children: Elizabeth Hadden Lunney; William James Hadden, III; Whitney W. Hadden (also known as Whit Haydn) and Robert Lee Hadden.

 Education

-William Hadden received his Bachelor of Arts degree in Philosophy at Lynchburg College in Lynchburg, Virginia in 1944.
-He was a member of both the Kappa Delta Phi, Eta Rho Chapter, and the Alpha Phi Omega fraternities.
+Hadden received his Bachelor of Arts degree in Philosophy at Lynchburg College in Lynchburg, Virginia, in 1944.
+He was a member of both the Kappa Delta Phi (fraternity), Eta Rho Chapter, and the Alpha Phi Omega fraternities.

 He received his Master of Divinity degree from the Graduate School of Education at Vanderbilt University in Nashville, Tennessee, as part of the V-12 Navy College Training Program, in 1946.

 He was awarded a second Master's degree from Austin Peay State University in 1957.

-A firm believer in continuing education, he also completed special studies at the University of Edinburgh, the Graduate School of Theology at the University of the South, and participated in the Religious Education Program at New York University and other studies at Peabody College and East Carolina University.
+Hadden also completed special studies at the University of Edinburgh, the Graduate School of Theology at the University of the South, and participated in the Religious Education Program at New York University and other studies at Peabody College and East Carolina University.

 Churches

-William Hadden was ordained as a "Minister of the Gospel" by the Disciples of Christ Church on May 29, 1944, at the Euclid Avenue Christian Church (now Euclid Christian Church), Lynchburg, Virginia.
+Hadden was ordained as a "Minister of the Gospel" by the Disciples of Christ Church on May 29, 1944, at the Euclid Avenue Christian Church (now Euclid Christian Church), Lynchburg, Virginia.